GHeinzelmann/BAT.py/README.md

 The equilibration step starts from the docked complex or the crystal structure, gradually releasing restraints applied on the ligand and then performing a final simulation with an unrestrained ligand.
 The necessary simulation parameters for the ligand are also generated in this stage, using the General Amber Force Field versions 1 and 2 (GAFF or GAFF2) [6], and the AM1-BCC charge model [7,8].
 To run this step, inside the program main folder type:

-python BAT.py -i input-dd.in -s equil
+python BAT.py -i input-dd-amber.in -s equil

 BAT.py is compatible with python 3.8 versions.
 If you have another version, or you find that this command gives an error, you can use the python version included in the Ambertools20 distribution:

-$AMBERHOME/miniconda/bin/python BAT.py -i input-dd.in -s equil
+$AMBERHOME/miniconda/bin/python BAT.py -i input-dd-amber.in -s equil

 This command will create an ./equil folder, with one folder inside for each of the docked poses (pose0, pose1, etc.).
-In order to run the simulations for each pose, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system such as TORQUE.
+In order to run the simulations for each pose, you can use the run-local.bash script (to run them locally), or the provided PBS-run or SLURMM-run scripts, which are designed to run in a queue system such as TORQUE.
 Both of these files might have to be adjusted, depending on your computer or server configuration, which can be done in the templates located in the ./BAT/run\_files folder.
 The number of simulations and the applied restraints will depend on the *release\_eq* array defined in the input file.

 ## Free energy calculation